bendeandbende/mindtech-pokemon/poke-search/README.md

 ### Releasing Pokémon

-Opposite of catching Pokémon
+Opposite of catching Pokémon.

 ### Filter by caught Pokémon

-Showing caught Pokémon only
+Showing caught Pokémon only.
+They are listed chronologically, so first-caught is first.

 ## About the code